php-aop/lalr/docs/parsing.md

 // => 17
 ```

-The higher the integer passed to the `prec()` method, the higher the
+The higher the integer passed to the `precedence()` method, the higher the
 precedence of the specified operators.

 And we have the basic grammar for mathematical expressions in place!